 But standard depression treatment doesn’t fully work for as many as 45% of patients.
 For those with treatment-resistant depression, brain stimulation may be the key.

-“We treat depression through talk therapy, chemicals or electricity,” says UCI Health psychiatrist Dr. Robert Bota.
+“We treat depression through talk therapy, chemicals or electricity,” says UCI Health psychiatrist Dr. Rimal Bera.
 “When psychotherapy and antidepressants fail, electrical stimulation can often provide relief in up to 65% of patients.”

 What is rTMS therapy?